dario-vega/timesten-operator-k8s-livelab/deploy-timesten-cache/deploy-timesten-cache.md

     </copy>
     ```

-6. Create the schema.sql file in this ConfigMap directory.
+6. Create the `cachegroups.sql` file in this ConfigMap directory.
     ```
     <copy>vi cachegroups.sql</copy>
     ```